 Critical Thinking for Software Testers

-Note: Participants are encouraged—but not required—to bring a Windows-based computer to this tutorial.
+Note: Delegates are encouraged—but not required—to bring a Windows-based computer to this tutorial.